How to make a website for business

 - An online marketplace could be an excellent place to start.
-Here you can submit a job request and get three quotes (or more) to help you finish the website.
+You can submit a job request and get three quotes (or more) to help you finish the website.

-- Meetups are a place to learn and meet with other interested people about whatever subject interests you.
+- Meetups are a place to learn and meet with other like-minded people about whatever subject interests you.
 A WordPress Meetup is happening in most states of Australia.
-You may find you can ask the questions you need and get the help desired, but it might not be that simple to fit into the speaker’s program.
+You may find you can ask the questions you need and get the help you desire, but it might not be that simple to fit into the speaker’s program.
 Some meetups go through the backend interface and explain how to use it.
 This could be perfect.

 - Some organisations teach, with an hourly fee, the steps you need one-on-one.

 - Find a great video and follow it step by step.

 - Check out our FREE easy online SEO courses